Content Map Terms

 It is recommended that parents or guardians and their children discuss consent for immunization.
 Children under the age of 19, who are able to understand the benefits and possible reactions for each vaccine and the risk of not getting immunized, can legally consent to or refuse immunizations.
 For more information on mature minor consent see HealthLinkBC File #119 The Infants Act, Mature Minor Consent and Immunization.

-For more information on immunizations visit ImmunizeBC at https://immunizebc.ca/.
+For more information visit https://immunizebc.ca/.